JoannePai/PracticeC/README.md

 # PracticeC
-This file is for practicing C language.
+This folder is for practicing C language.
 Ex:
     1.Bit operation,
     2.Pointer,